Peace, Politics & Development

 Clive is an English Labour politician who has been the Member of Parliament for Norwich South since 2015.
 He was appointed as Shadow Defence Secretary in 2016.
 Before being elected to the House of Commons Clive was a BBC News TV reporter for more than a decade beginning as a BBC News trainee, eventually becoming the chief political reporter of BBC Look East.

-Gavin Williamson, MP and Government Chief Whip
+Gavin Williamson, MP and Defence Secretary (UK)

-Bsc Social Sciences (1997)
+BSc Social Sciences (1997)

 Yerlan Aukenov, Deputy Akim (Mayor) of Almaty, Kazakhstan